 Which brings us to you!
 Dealing with a panic attack is terrifying and difficult.
 It can be even worse if you don’t understand what’s happening or how to make it better.
 So I want to help.

 When I first started my Anxiety Odyssey, all the resources I found online stopped at “You should go see a doctor!”
 Which was… helpful in the long-term because I am a financially stable person with health insurance and access to great hospitals and medical care, but not particularly useful in the moment.
-In fact, it’s a bit of a slap in the fact to someone currently experiencing a panic attack.
+In fact, it’s a bit of a slap in the face to someone currently experiencing a panic attack.
 “Calm down enough to call a medical professional and schedule an appointment,” is completely unrealistic advice when your body is going:

 And it’s even worse for those who don’t have access to or the funds for medical care.
 Even with insurance, a trip to the ER can cost hundreds of dollars in copays.
 Some medical professionals are guilty of minimizing anxiety and its insanely dangerous symptoms.
 Seven in ten bosses don’t believe that anxiety is a valid reason to ask for time off.
 And minors are particularly vulnerable to authoritarian parents who don’t believe their illness is legitimate and won’t facilitate care.